 How to Teach Meter and Rhythm in Poetry

-Meter and rhythm are essential elements of poetry because they affect how we read, hear, and feel the poem.
-They can also help us understand the meaning and message of the poem.
+These sound patterns do more than make poems rhyme—they set the mood, help convey the meaning, and make the words stick.
 For example, a poem with a slow and steady rhythm may convey a sense of calmness or seriousness, while a fast and irregular rhythm may bring a sense of excitement or chaos.

 Teaching Meter and Rhythm in Poetry Lesson

-To hook your students’ attention and curiosity, show them this humorous video clip of Carol Burnett and Jim Nabors singing “Row, Row, Row Your Boat” as a round.
-A round is when different singers start the same song at other times and create harmony.
+Start your lesson with a laugh by showing this humorous video clip of Carol Burnett and Jim Nabors singing “Row, Row, Row Your Boat” as a round.
+A round is a musical form where different singers start the same song at different times, creating harmony.

 Activity #2: Video Lesson